-Contribution of the Intracellular Amino Terminus to hP2X7 Receptor Channel Gating-We have shown previously, using a combination of chimeras and point mutants, that the amino terminus can play an important role in the regulation of the time course of P2X1 and P2X2 receptor currents (16).
-ATP (100 μ M EC90 concentration) application at the hP2X2 receptor evoked a rapidly rising current (10-50% rise time 71 \pm 6 ms)

-that showed ~10% decay during the 60-s agonist application $(87 \pm 3\% \text{ of peak current remaining at the end of the 60-s pulse})$ (Fig. 1C), equivalent to that reported previously (16).
-We were therefore interested to determine the effect of replacing the amino terminus of the facilitating hP2X7 receptor with that from the hP2X2 receptor (Fig. 1C).
-At this chimera (P2X7-2N), ATP-evoked (100 μ M) responses had a similar time course as the hP2X2 receptor, with a rapid rise time (10-50% rise time, 459 ± 158 ms) ~ 40 -fold faster than the first response of WT P2X7 and \sim 12-fold faster than the facilitated P2X7 response.
-The time course, amplitude, and desensitization was the same for a second application of ATP 3 min later.
-These results indicate that the amino terminus contributes to the control of P2X7 receptor gating and facilitation.
-We showed previously that, within the amino terminus, it was the residues closest to the first transmembrane segment that made the most important contribution to the regulation of the time course (16).
+We have previously shown, using a combination of chimeras and point mutants, that the amino terminus can play an important role in the regulation of the time-course of P2X1 and P2X2 receptor currents (16).
+ATP (100 μM EC90 concentration) application at the hP2X2 receptor evoked a rapidly rising current (10-50% rise time 71 $\pm$ 6 ms) that showed $\sim$ 10% decay during the 60s agonist application $(87 \pm 3\%)$ of peak current remaining at the end of the 60s pulse)(Figure 1C) equivalent to that reported previously (16).
+We were therefore interested to determine the effect of replacing the amino terminus of the facilitating hP2X7 receptor with that from the hP2X2 receptor (Figure 1C).
+At this chimera (P2X7-2N) ATP (100μM) evoked responses had similar timecourse to the hP2X2 receptor with a rapid rise time (10-50% rise time 459 $\pm$ 158 ms) ~40 fold faster than the first response of WT P2X7 and ~12 fold faster than the facilitated P2X7 The time-course, amplitude and response. desensitization was the same to a second application of ATP 3 minutes later.
+These results indicate that the amino terminus contributes to control of P2X7 receptor gating and facilitation.
+We previously showed that within the amino terminus it was the residues closest to the first transmembrane segment that made the most important contribution to regulation of time-course (16).
 We therefore tested whether swapping the variant region between the conserved consensus sequence for protein kinase C and the conserved glycine before TM1 alone (residues 14-26) could speed the response to ATP.
-Interestingly, swapping of the N β region increased ATP sensitivity \sim 8-fold (pEC50 of 3.7 \pm 0.01 and 4.5 \pm 0.01 for WT and P2X7-2N β , respectively).
-To account for this change in sensitivity, the time course of response for the chimera was determined for an EC90 concentration of ATP (100 μM, 10-fold lower than for the WT).
-This rise time at the P2X7-2N β chimera was essentially the same as that of the P2X7-2N chimera and similar to the P2X2 receptor.
-The peak current amplitude at the P2X7-2N β chimera was only a quarter that of the P2X7 WT receptor.
-This did not result from a change in channel expression because the chimera was expressed at similar levels as the WT receptor at the cell surface (Fig. 1E) and indicates that the reduction in amplitude results from an effect on channel gating.
+Interestingly swapping of the NB region increased ATP sensitivity $\sim 8$ fold (pEC50s of 3.7 $\pm$ 0.01 and $4.5 \pm 0.01$ for WT and P2X7-2NB respectively).
+To account for this change in sensitivity the time course of response for the chimera was determined for an EC90 concentration of ATP (100 μM, 10 fold lower than for the WT).
+This rise time at the P2X7-2Nβ chimera was essentially the same as that of the P2X7-2N chimera and similar to the P2X2 receptor.
+The peak current amplitude at the P2X7-2NB chimera was only a quarter of that of the P2X7 WT receptor.
+This did not result from a change in channel expression as the chimera was expressed at similar levels to the WT receptor at the cell surface (Figure 1E) and indicates the reduction in amplitude results from an effect on channel gating.

-The rise of the current at the P2X7 receptor often showed an initial inflection (Fig. 1).
+The rise of the current at the P2X7 receptor often showed an intial inflection (Figure 1).
 This raised the possibility that only the first component was recorded for the P2X7-2Nβ chimera or that a threshold current amplitude needed to be exceeded to trigger the secondary facilitating current.
-However, this appears not to be the case because, when the traces were normalized to the amplitude at the inflection point, the $P2X7-2N\beta$ currents were still faster, and, when P2X7 currents (recorded after a shorter period of time after RNA injection to reduce channel expression) were of similar peak amplitude as P2X7- $2N\beta$, they still showed the slow growth of current to the initial application (10-50% rise time of 21.2 \pm 2.7 s and 19.8 \pm 1.9 s for WT P2X7 receptor currents that were <3 and >6 μ A, respectively).
-Taken together, these results highlight the fact that the residues before TM1 are important for controlling the unique gating features (low ATP sensitivity and time-course/ current facilitation) of the P2X7 receptor.
+However this appears not to be the case as (i) when the traces were normalized to the amplitude at the inflection point the P2X7-2Nβ currents were still faster and (ii) when P2X7 currents (recorded after a shorter period of time after RNA injection to reduce channel expression) were of similar peak amplitude to P2X7-2Nβ they still showed the slow growth of current to the initial application (10-50% rise time of $21.2 \pm 2.7$ s and $19.8 \pm 1.9$ s for WT P2X7 receptor currents that were < 3 and > 6 $\mu A$ Taken together these results respectively). highlight that the residues before TM1 are important for controlling the unique gating features (low ATP sensitivity and timecourse/current facilitation) of the P2X7 receptor.